clojurewerkz/gizmo/README.md

 ### Request Lifecycle

-When HTTP request is coming to your application, it's received by Jetty webserver and pushed into middleware stack.
-Middlewares add required entries (such as session, cookies, route params, authentication tokens) to request hash and hand it over to routing function, which figures out which handler the request should be routed to.
+Incoming HTTP requests are handled by Jetty and processed through a middleware stack.
+Middleware implements session handling, cookies, route parameters extraction, authentication, etc. A middleware takes a request hash hands it over to the routing function, which figures out which handler the request should be routed to.

-Handler is preparing the response and gives all required information about HTTP response code, response body and type and hands it to responder.
-Depending on response type chosen, one of renderers is called (for exmaple, HTML or JSON).
+Handler prepares the response and returns HTTP response code, response body and content type and hands it over to responder.
+Depending on response content type, an appropriate renderer is invoked (for exmaple, HTML or JSON).

-Rendrerer renders a complete response body and gives resulting hash back to Jetty, so that it could be returned to requester.
+Rendrerer renders a complete response body and returns the result back to Jetty, which sends it back to the client.

 ### Request, Response and Environment